ybouane/signinwith/readme.md

 ### Props for `SignInWith`

 *   `services` (Object, required): An object where keys are the service names (`google`, `meta`, `apple`) and values are their respective configuration objects.
-*   `onSignin` (Function, required): A callback function that receives `(serviceName, data)` when a sign-in attempt is successful on the client-side. `data` contains the necessary information (e.g., `credential` for Google, `accessToken` for Meta, `authorization` object for Apple) to be sent to your backend for verification.
+*   `onSignin` (Function, required): A callback function that receives `(serviceName, data)` when a sign-in attempt is successful on the client-side. `data` contains the necessary information (e.g., `credential` for Google, `accessToken` for Facebook, `authorization` object for Apple) to be sent to your backend for verification.

 ## Backend Verification